Spritea/Context-Aggregation-Network/README.md

 This repo is heavily based on the framework provided by [pytorch-semseg](https://github.com/meetshah1995/pytorch-semseg).
 You can refer to that repo for more details.

 ## Citation
-If this is helpful for you, please consider to cite the following article:
+If this is helpful for you, please consider to cite this article:
 ```
 @article{cheng2019context,
   title={Context Aggregation Network for Semantic Labeling in Aerial Images},